gatsbyjs/gatsby/examples/image-processing/README.md

 https://image-processing.gatsbyjs.org

-Example site that demonstrates how to use [gatsby-plugin-sharp][1].
+Example site which demonstrates how to use [gatsby-plugin-sharp][1].

 [1]: https://www.gatsbyjs.org/packages/gatsby-plugin-sharp/